 We find them in the Pacific and Atlantic oceans, and they are also particularly abundant on the gulf coast.
 Cannonball jellyfish usually die within six months, primarily due to predators.
 These are fast swimmers; they can turn their bodies upside down and swim rapidly downwards when attacked.

-Also called the alarm jellyfish, crown jellyfish, or coronate medusa, this type of jellyfish is a deep sea species that is sure interesting to look at.
+Also called the alarm jellyfish, crown jellyfish, or coronate medusa, this type of jellyfish is a deep sea species that is surely interesting to look at.
 If you view it from the top, it looks like a floating iris with tentacles; from a side view appears like a crown.
 It has 20 tentacles, and one of them grows longer than the rest.
 The bell is just 6 inches wide.

 The coronate jellyfish live in the midnight zone of the ocean, that's about 13,000 feet deep.
 The atolla jellyfish has a deep red coloration that helps it appear invisible.
 However, it is also bioluminescent.